sskanishk/libredesk/docs/docs/templating.md

 ### Example outgoing email template

 ```html
 Dear {{ .Recipient.FirstName }}
 {{ template "content" . }}
 Best regards,
 ```
-Here the `{{ template "content" . }}` is a placeholder for the content of the outgoing email.
-It will be replaced with the actual content of the email when it is sent.
-The `{{ .Recipient.FirstName }}` will be replaced with the first name of the recipient when the email is sent, this way you don't have to hardcode the name in the template.
-The same applies to the other variables.
+Here, the `{{ template "content" . }}` serves as a placeholder for the body of the outgoing email.
+It will be replaced with the actual email content at the time of sending.

+Similarly, the `{{ .Recipient.FirstName }}` expression will dynamically insert the recipient's first name when the email is sent.